red-hat-storage/ocs-ci/conf/README.md

 --ocsci-conf parameter which we merge together.
 The last one passed config file overwrite previous file.

-Each of config files can contain different sections (DEFAULTS, ENV_DATA, RUN, etc).
+Each config file can contain different sections (DEFAULTS, ENV_DATA, RUN, etc).

 For more information please read the rest of the documentation.